travlr-archived/CodeDepot/README.rst

 New technologies, most significantly bitcoin's blockchain, have now enabled P2P marketplaces to thrive unencumbered by any need of a centralized entity or 3rd party.
-The need for trust is virtually eliminated providing free, flat, P2P markets.
+The need for trust is virtually eliminated.. providing free, flat, P2P markets.

 WorkSource will be decentralized community effort that will provide reliable sources of service providers to those that need such services.
 Current cryptocurrency and other